jaasonw/daylist-rewind/README.md

 web application that tracks your daylists as they rotate so they can be brought back as a playlist at any point in time

-the application can be viewed at https://daylist-rewind.physicsbirds.dev/login.
+the application can be viewed at https://daylist-rewind.physicsbirds.dev/login. (pending spotify api access approval)

 ## stack